Instructions for Authors

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 Submission of a manuscript to SMAI-JCM is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere.
 Submission and publication are free of charge for the authors.
-The authors remain free to make their work, considered as a “preliminary version”, accessible on any research archive (like ArXiV or HAL) or on their personal websites.
+The authors remain free to make their work, considered as a “preliminary version”, accessible on any research archive (like ArXiV or HAL) or on their personal websites, under a CC-BY 4.0 license.
 Only the version published by SMAI-JCM can be considered as the version approved by the editors.

 Papers must be submitted as a PDF file, uploaded on the website of the journal.
 LaTeX files and figures will be requested at the end of the evaluation process.